edgexfoundry/cd-management/image-overview-templates/legacy-names/docker-sample-service.md

-Sample template service - not for use
+$$./common/warning.md

+# Sample Service

+EdgeX DevOps managed Sample Go code used for pipeline verification. **NOT FOR USE**.